kjspring/dsc-phase-2-project-v2-3/README.md

 ### Model 2 (M2)
 M2 uses an automated stepwise regression strategy.
 All the variables are fed into the model and fitted.
 The predictor variable with highest p-value is removed if the p-value is greater than 0.05.
 This is repeated until all the p-values of the predictor variables are less than 0.05.

-M2 has many more features than M1 and utulizes the zipcode dummy variables.
+M2 has many more features than M1 and utulizes the Zip code dummy variables.

 ### Model 3 (M3)
 M3 builds on M1 by adding interaction effects to the main effects.
 It also removes `sqft_above` as a predictor variable because of multicollinearity.
 Interaction effects occur when the effect of one predictor variable depends on the value of another variable.
 For example, condition of a home may be dependent on the age of the home.
 There may be a dependency between the square feet of living space and the number of bathrooms.